 When the weather goes below 0°C, the temperature becomes so low that the remaining water in the toilet pipe turns into ice, which badly affects the toilet pipe by rusting or corroding.
-Preventing the toilet pipes from freezing is the best way to get rid of the frozen pipes issue.
+Preventing the toilet pipes from freezing is the best way to eliminate the frozen pipes issue.
 Otherwise, you must go through a terrible repair process.

 How much antifreeze can I put in my toilet?